borninthedark/exousia/DISTROS.md

 To add support for a new distro:

-1. Add distro config to `BOOTCREW_DISTROS` in `tools/yaml-to-containerfile.py`
+1. Add distro config to `LINUX_BOOTC_DISTROS` in `tools/yaml-to-containerfile.py`
 2. Create YAML template in `yaml-definitions/{distro}-bootc.yml`
 3. Add distro to workflow dispatch options in `.github/workflows/build.yml`
 4. Update tests to handle distro-specific behaviors
 5. Test the build pipeline

-See existing bootcrew distros for examples!
+See existing Linux bootc distros for examples!